gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

 This is a _target_ size for the build cache.
 Gradle will periodically check if the local build cache has grown too large and trim it to below the target size.
-The oldest build cache entries will be deleted first.
+The least recently used build cache entries will be deleted first.

 ### Parallel download of dependencies